There are many hunters whose favorite targets are squirrels and rabbits.

 By and large, shooters of the Benjamin Marauder rave about their air rifles.
 The many comments found from Marauder shooters fall into these general categories.

-- This is one of the quietest air rifles they have shot.
-There is almost no vibration, bounce, or noise with this air rifle.
+- This is one of the quietest pellet guns they have shot.
+There is almost no vibration, bounce, or noise with this rifle.